-We define Adjusted EBITDA as profit (loss) for the period before net finance cost (determined in accordance with the indentures governing our Notes due 2024 and 2027, which do not give effect to the adoption of IFRS 16 Leases), income tax, depreciation, amortization, certain non-cash items such as impairments and write-offs of unsuccessful exploration efforts, accrual of share-based payment, unrealized result in commodity risk management contracts, geological and geophysical expenses allocated to capitalized projects and other events defined therein.
+We define Adjusted EBITDA as profit (loss) for the period (determined as if IFRS 16 Leases has not been adopted), before net finance cost, income tax, depreciation, amortization, certain non-cash items such as impairments and write-offs of unsuccessful exploration efforts, accrual of share-based payment, unrealized result on commodity risk management contracts, geological and geophysical expenses allocated to capitalized projects, and other non-recurring events.
 Adjusted EBITDA is not a measure of profit or cash flows as determined by IFRS.